Lahorde/shazam-on-linux/README.md

 * add (url, key access, key secret) to `./shazam_on_linux.conf`

 ## configure alsa / pulseaudio
+Sound detection is done on current played track.
+In order to record (internal software record) it when it is played, without using any microphone, alsa loop module or pulse monitor must be previously configured.
 ### Alsa
 [Alsa loop module](https://www.alsa-project.org/main/index.php/Matrix:Module-aloop) is used to record played sound on a linux machine.
 Install and configure it.